krish1925/krish1925/README.md

 # Hi there!
 I'm Krish Patel
-A Third Year Computer Science Major at UCLA, passionate about leveraging technology to drive innovation in machine learning, artificial intelligence, and web development.
+A Third Year Computer Science Student at UCLA, passionate about leveraging technology to drive innovation in machine learning, artificial intelligence, and web development.

 ## 🔭 Currently Building:
 - Working on a timesheet/employee management website, an inventory management website, and a social media platform for UCLA Student Media, UCLA's 105-year-old student media organization.